 Finally we can specify how many objects or work orders are created.
 Again, this quantity can be specified as a stochastic distribution.
 In this case just one, as a fixed quantity, is produced.
 But it could just as well have been any distribution quantity.

-External Agents correspond to the Events of BPMN, originating from other parts of the process environment, called Pools in BPMN.
+External Agents correspond to the Triggers of BPMN, originating from other parts of the process environment, called Pools in BPMN.

 These workorders are first dumped into the first waiting line, SWIFT-payment arrival in this case.
 Waiting lines are interesting, and very important modelling constructs that are completely overlooked in BPMN.
 They represent the stochastic robustness of modelling in LogSim: it is precisely the stochastic aspect of reality that many modelling techniques fail to address properly, and which LogSim handles well.
 Waiting lines do the trick.